Typewriter: Shift key

-Before the shift key, typewriters had to have a separate key and typebar for upper-case letters; in essence, the typewriter had two keyboards, one above the other.
+Before the shift key, typewriters had to have a separate key and typebar for upper-case letters; in essence, the typewriter had two full keyboards, one above the other.
 With the shift key, manufacturing costs (and therefore purchase price) were greatly reduced, and typist operation was simplified; both factors contributed greatly to mass adoption of the technology.

 Three-bank typewriters

-Certain models further reduced the number of keys and typebars by making each key perform three functions – each typebar could type three different characters.
+Certain models further reduced the number of keys and typebars by making each key perform three functions—each typebar could type three different characters.
 These little three-row machines were portable and could be used by journalists.